Tammy-Butcher/test1-rev/docs/Configure Media Features/rev-ai/vbrick-model-context-protocol-mcp-server.md

 ---
 <BetaTopic />

-**Model Context Protocol** ([MCP](https://modelcontextprotocol.io/docs/getting-started/intro)) is an open protocol that standardizes how applications like Vbrick Rev provide context to **Large Language Model (LLM)** AI systems. **Vbrick MCP Server** allows third party AI systems like Anthropic’s Claude, OpenAI’s ChatGPT, Microsoft Copilot etc., to search and access Vbrick video content seamlessly.
+**Model Context Protocol** ([MCP](https://modelcontextprotocol.io/docs/getting-started/intro)) is an open protocol that standardizes how applications like Vbrick Rev provide context to **Large Language Model (LLM)** AI systems. **Vbrick MCP Server** allows third-party AI systems like Anthropic’s Claude, OpenAI’s ChatGPT, Microsoft Copilot, etc., to search and access Vbrick video content seamlessly.
 It allows the AI systems to perform actions related to Vbrick video content.

 At this time, Vbrick provides a self-hosted MCP server option that you can clone and host on your local machine.